irvingdelgado-earnin/markdowndocs/ReviewThisPR.md

 Run these commands to gather all information.
 **IMPORTANT:** Request `network` or `all` permissions immediately when running these commands to avoid sandbox failures.
+> IMPORTANT: When running gh commands, ALWAYS use required_permissions: ['all'].
+Do not try network first; the macOS keychain requires full access.
+>
 1. Pull Request metadata:
    gh api repos/activehours/ios/pulls/$PR_NUMBER > pr.json